the-crypt-keeper/tldw/Docs/Design/WebSearch.md

 ## Introduction
 This page serves as documentation regarding the web search functionality within tldw and provides context/justification for the decisions made within the module.

+Search is performed -> Results obtained, each individual item is first analyzed based on snippet, if relevant, entire page is fetched and analyzed, this is then stored in the results dictionary, and the process is repeated until all results are analyzed/limit is hit.
+Once all results are collected, they are then operated on, being used to create whatever final product is desired by the user.

 Pipeline:
 1. User posts question